the-kompany/gobol/language_reference.md

 ### ISDATE

 Determine if a variable is a date with an optional date format.
+This function would normally be used in a conditional IF statement.

 **Usage:**